qyp2000/TLDNN/README.md

 # README
-This is the PyTorch implementation of paper “TLDNN: A Transformer-based Hybrid Neural Network for Modulation Recognition”.
+This is the PyTorch implementation of paper “Enhancing Automatic Modulation Recognition through Robust Global Feature Extraction”.

 # Requirements
 ```